 1.)
 Preheat your oven to 350°F and line a baking sheet with parchment paper.
 Bring your egg to room temperature by placing it in a glass of warm water for 10 minutes.

 2.)
-In a medium bowl, use a spoon or spatula to cream together the coconut sugar and solid coconut oil.
+In a medium bowl, use a spoon or spatula to mix together the coconut sugar and solid coconut oil.
 I like to mash the coconut oil into the sugar, making sure that all lumps of oil are well mashed in.
 Add the egg yolk and mix until combined.
 Then add the molasses and mix until combined.
 Set aside.

 4.)
 Roll your dough into 2 Tbsp balls – the dough will be very soft.
 Add the granulated sugar to a small bowl and roll the dough balls in the sugar.
 I like to do 6 at a time right before I bake them.
 Place your sugared dough balls on your parchment-lined baking sheet, re-shaping the dough as necessary.